We have partnered with local energy advisors to offer these assessments at a reduced cost:

 - issue an EnerGuide label for your home.

-A renovation upgrade service is the first step in qualifying for the insulation rebate.
+Getting an energy assessment done before you start your renovations is the 1st step in qualifying for the insulation rebate.

 The energy advisor will: